Welcome to the Year 6 class page from Mr Minett, Mrs Celikay Mrs Carey.

 They are vital to us in that they are an opportunity to show the excellent progress they have made to those outside of our school community in addition to giving the children's new schools an insight into a suitable starting point for them in Year 7.

 We will be practicing for these tests throughout the year alongside our regular curriculum.
 If you have any questions, however trivial they might seem, please speak to me about them after school.

 We ask all children in Year 6 to read for at least 15 minutes per day and quiz regularly using Accelerated Reader.
 While I recognise that families are sometimes busy on a night time, establishing a short daily routine of homework (rather than a block of time at the weekend) will make the transition to Year 7 a lot easier.

 From September, we will hand out a short daily homework, usually based on work we've done in class that day or are about to cover the next day.
 This will help with preparations for secondary school.
 Children are expected to do as much as they can within 15 - 20 minutes and most tasks should be possible to complete within this time.
-This work will be marked together in class the next day or used within the next day's learning in another way.

 We would expect that daily homework would be completed the vast majority of the time, though we do understand things might crop up preventing the children from completing pieces from time to time.

 Reading is always given in addition to these daily homework tasks and should be for a minimum of a further 15 minutes.